-They must do this because if we were to focus on the 'individuals' within the target group we might begin to recognise what life is like through their eyes.
+They must do this because, if we were to focus on the 'individuals' within the target group, we might begin to recognise how the world appears through their eyes.
 And this would get in the way of our hating them.

 So manipulators of public opinion must ensure that we do not see things through the eyes of the targeted group - or even want to do so.